 For two years Steve taught World History, American Government and Economics, Old Testament History and Woodworking to Junior High School students at the Smithtown Christian School in Smithtown, New York.

-Stephen was born on June 16, 1959 and raised in Queens Village, in New York City.
+Stephen was born on June 16, 1959 and raised in Queens Village in New York City.
 He has an older brother and younger sister.
 They all had a fine evangelical Christian upbringing with parents that cared about both their physical and spiritual well-being.
 The whole family went to church together every Sunday.
-Steve attended Assembly of God, Arminian and Reformed Baptist, Evangelical Free, charismatic Episcopal and Orthodox Presbyterian churches in New York City and on Long Island.
+Throughout the years, Steve attended Assembly of God, Arminian and Reformed Baptist, Evangelical Free, Charismatic Episcopal and Orthodox Presbyterian churches in New York City and on Long Island.

-Steve’s parents made their home a place of warmth, tranquility and fun times.
+Steve’s parents, George and Claire, made their home a place of warmth, tranquility and fun times.
 It was a secure and pleasant place to live and grow.
-Steve’s mom was a diligent mother and wife, and an excellent cook.
+Steve’s mom was a caring, diligent mother and wife, and an excellent cook.
 Plenty of macaroni and meatballs was a tradition.
-After we children were grown started and directed a very successful Christian nursery school for 25 years.
+After we children were grown, Mom founded and directed a very successful Christian nursery school for 25 years.
 It is still a thriving school today.
 Steve’s father was a kind, gentle, quiet and contented man.
 He faithfully provided for our family day after day as a union iron worker.
 Through cold and rain he uttered not a word of complaint.
 He worked on many prominent New York landmarks.
 When times were slow he ran his own business as a handyman.
 He could do almost anything.
 My parents, who were always content with life, found joy in welcoming friends and family into our home for good food and a good time.
 And from their modest home, with the covered patio, swimming pool and lawn in the back yard, “Marcy Park” was open almost all year round serving Maxwell House coffee, Entenmann’s cake and sunflower seeds.
 In those years snow was common – and lots of it.
 It was then that we spend hours in our winter wonderland building snowmen, “forts” and having snowball fights.

-Steve has been married to his wonderful wife, Heidi, since 1998.
+Steve has been married to his lovely and wonderful wife, Heidi, since 1998.
 They met at the New Hyde Park Baptist Church in New York.
 Heidi is a very caring and compassionate person.
 She is a graduate of Bob Jones University and has a professional career as a human resources director in a prominent, world-wide accounting firm where she has faithfully worked for 37 years.
 We both grew up in Queens, NY and have lived in Floral Park and South Huntington on Long Island, in South Carolina and presently in Marvin, North Carolina.

 What Steve enjoys most is reading, studying and writing on theology.
 At different times in his life he has played the piano, guitar, banjo, and violin.
 He enjoys bluegrass music.

 Steve has always loved being by the ocean.
 He helped his grandfather resurrect a 16 ft. motor boat in which they cruised around New York Harbor seeing the sites.
-He also has woodworking skills.
-He rebuilt the mahogany flying bridge on a friend’s yacht and worked in a Port Washington, NY marina as a yacht technician.
-There he spent many pleasant days repairing and installing equipment on sailing yachts.
+He also has woodworking skills and rebuilt the mahogany flying bridge on a friend’s yacht.
+He also worked in a Port Washington, NY marina as a yacht technician.
+There he spent many pleasant summer days repairing and installing equipment on sailing yachts.

 Steve has other skills like auto mechanics (in the days you could work on your own car), painting and wallpapering.